-- Incidents that occur on-campus (the area within the blue boundary of the campus map available below) as determined by the chief of police or his/her designee using the Clery Act as guidance. - Incidents that occur off-campus (outside the blue boundary on the campus map) when the suspect(s)/perpetrator(s) are determined to be a direct threat to the University community, as determined by the chief of police or his/her designee.
+- A significant emergency or dangerous situation on campus that is happening at the moment or is ongoing.
+The incident can impact the entire campus or may be targeted to a segment. - Incidents that occur off campus (outside the blue boundary on the campus map) when the suspect(s)/perpetrator(s) are determined to be a direct threat to the University community, as determined by the chief of police or their designee. - Under special circumstances with the recommendation of the chief of police and approval of the president or their designee.
+Examples might be civil unrest, traffic issues, or special weather-related events, which will be clearly marked as such.